What Are the Symptoms of Esophageal Cancer?

 The follow-up visit with doctors is a good time to discuss your experience or concerns and report any new symptoms to get immediate medical attention.
 To some extent, the frequency of follow-up visits and tests would depend on the cancer stage and type of treatment.

-Book an appointment at best cancer hospital in India for esophageal cancer treatment.
+Book an appointment at best cancer hospital in Delhi, India for esophageal cancer treatment.